robdas1/ng-shopping/README.md

-# Angular Shopping App
+# DTEK Online Shopping, Open Source Project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.2.

 ## Introduction

-The ng-shopping project uses Angular to implement the DTEK Online Shopping website, which serves as a research and development initiative to create a recreational shopping experience website.
+The ng-shopping project "DTEK Online Shopping" uses Angular to implement the DTEK Online Shopping website, which serves as a research and development initiative to create a recreational shopping experience website.
 The application, DTEK Online Shopping version 2, was released and went live in 2024.
 It is hosted online with GitHub Pages and can be found here.

 [DTEK Online Shopping version 2](https://robdas1.github.io/ng-shopping/)